 Flooding: a growing risk

-Healthy river catchments store water in the landscape, in uplands and on natural floodplains, reducing and slowing down the flow of water downstream.
+Healthy river catchments store water in the landscape, in uplands and on river floodplains, reducing the volume and slowing down the flow of water downstream.

 Natural Flood Management (NFM) is the practice of using and enhancing the natural landscape’s ability to do this.
-The aim is to restore the natural functioning of river catchments, but where that isn’t possible, emulating natural processes.
-Depending on the local area, that could involve creating storage ponds, planting trees, reducing soil compaction, restoring meandering rivers, creating wetlands, or leaky dams.
+The aim is to work with nature to restore the natural functioning of river catchments, but where that isn’t possible, to emulate natural processes.
+Depending on the character of the local area, that could involve creating storage ponds, planting trees, reducing soil compaction, restoring meandering rivers, creating wetlands, or leaky dams with local woody materials.

 Local communities have valuable local knowledge of the land which statutory organisations can learn from.
 We believe that involving communities will lead to better flood-proofing solutions.